khenmarkbetito/chatwithai/README.md

 ## API Integration

 The app uses the Gemini API.
-The API key is already included in the source code for demonstration purposes.
+The API key should be paste in source code but i provided it already.

-In a production environment, you should:
+In a production environment:
 1. Use environment variables for the API key
 2. Implement proper authentication
 3. Consider using a backend to proxy API requests for added security

 ## Customization

-You can customize the app by modifying:
+Customize the app by modifying:

 - `constants/Colors.ts` - App color scheme
 - Fonts and styling in individual component files
 - API parameters in `services/GeminiService.ts`

-## License

-This project is licensed under the MIT License.